gravitational/workshop/gravity101.md

 How do you pick a base image?
 The [Releases page](https://gravitational.com/gravity/docs/changelog/) is a good starting point as it contains a table with all current releases and changelog for each new patch release.
 As a general advice, most of the time you probably want the latest stable release.
 In some cases you may want to stick to the latest LTS release which may not have the latest features/Kubernetes but is more “battle-tested”.

-Now let’s say we’ve looked at all available runtimes and decided that we want to base our cluster image off of `6.1.11`.
+Now let’s say we’ve looked at all available runtimes and decided that we want to base our cluster image off of `7.0.30`.
 There are a couple of ways to go about this.

-The first approach is to download `tele` version `6.1.11` and build the image using it.
-Our manifest still does not explicitly say which image to use so `tele` will default to `6.1.11`.
+The first and best approach is to download `tele` version `7.0.30` and build the image using it.
+Our manifest still does not explicitly say which image to use so `tele` will default to `7.0.30`.

 Another option is to “pin” the base image version explicitly in the manifest file.
 The advantage of this approach is that it eliminates the possibility of accidentally upgrading your runtime when upgrading the `tele` tool.

-Let’s look at the manifest that pins base image to version `6.1.11` explicitly:
+Let’s look at the manifest that pins base image to version `7.0.30` explicitly:

 ```bash
 build$ cat ~/workshop/gravity101/v1-with-base/app.yaml